mathworks-ref-arch/matlab-web-app-server-on-aws/README.md

 <mark> For UX testing: Click **Administration** > **Manage License** and upload the license file. </mark>

->Note: MATLAB Web App Server automatically starts after succesfully uploading a license file.
+>Note: MATLAB Web App Server automatically starts after succesfully uploading a valid license file.

 ## Step 4.
 Open the MATLAB Web App Server Apps Home Page
 1. In the *Stack details* for your stack, click the **Outputs** tab.